Arrival in the U.S.

 When to Arrive

-If any of the following circumstances apply to you, we suggest you arrive up to three weeks before classes begin:
+If any of the following circumstances apply to you, we suggest you arrive 2-3 weeks before classes begin:

 - You have chosen to participate in the optional Global Gopher Academy (fall students only)